ipyai

 and failure cases

-Prompt mode — When prompt mode is on, every line you type is sent to Claude by default.
+Prompt mode — When prompt mode is on, every line you type is sent as an AI prompt by default.
 To run normal Python code instead, prefix the line with ;.
 Shell commands (!) and magics (%) still work as usual.
 There are three ways to enable prompt mode:

 You can also toggle prompt mode during a session with %ipyai prompt.